Bell Ringing - how about you?

-I wonder how many of you listen to the bells ringing out their welcome on a Sunday and know how many bells are being rung.
+Do you listen to the bells ringing out their welcome on a Sunday and know how many bells are being rung?
 There have been bells at Wargrave since at least the seventeenth century and probably before that.
 The six seventeenth-century bells were destroyed in the fire of 1914 and their fire-distorted clappers can be seen hanging in the back of the church.
 Amazingly, considering that World War I was raging, a splendid new ring of eight bells was installed in the tower in 1915.
-Our bell ringing group has increased slightly in numbers in the last year with the addition of three or four ringers.
-Unfortunately, we have lost a couple of ringers moving away and have also had long-term ill health problems affecting the numbers available on a Sunday.
-In summary, we have anything between 3 and 7 bells being rung on Sunday morning.
+The bell ringing group has increased slightly in numbers in the last year with the addition of three or four ringers and there are between 3 and 8 bells being rung on Sunday morning.

 This year has seen a new carpet in the ringing room and it has been admired by all.
-We have also purchased a set of new bell ropes.
+A set of new bell ropes has also been purchased.
 These ropes are over 50 feet in length and are replacing the last set of ropes fitted around 10 years ago.

-Other maintenance problems this year have included broken 'stays' that need specially prepared woodwork that Chissock Woodcraft carried out for us.
+Other maintenance problems this year have included broken 'stays' that need specially prepared woodwork that Chissock Woodcraft carried out.
 The 'stay' is, as its name suggests, used to stop the bell from going over its balance point.

 For further information download a leaflet and then please contact John Coombes 0118 940 2937